tariusagi/ulcd/README.md

 - `quit`: terminate the daemon.
 - `clear`: Clear the LCD.
-- `lineN text`: Show the "text" on the LCD's line N.
+- `lineN msg`: Show "msg" at the beginning of line N.
+- `text line col fill|nofill msg`: Show "msg" at the given line and column.
+If "fill", unused columns in the line willbe filled with spaces.
 - `backlight on|off`: turn on or off the LCD's backlight.
 - `font name`: Set the LCD font.
 Use "?" to list the supported fonts.
 - `freq N`: set communication speed to N hertz.
 Use "-" to set the default value.